BetterLordWilliam/Summarizerr/README.md

 **done**

-# Use The Program as End User

-## Welcome to Summarizerr
-You can use this app to upload your lecture notes/course notes and summarize them using our amazing Epic MCP server.
+# Application Instructions

 ## Requirements
 - You will need your lecture notes.
 - You will need Obsidian API.
+Also Obsidian (you don't need to connect to Obsidian).

 ## Getting Started
 - Click `i` to input the file that you want to summarize.